 Unlike how the media portrays martial arts, it is not simply about learning to take out the bad guys, and it isn't about "sporting around' in your new uniform.
-It is a way of life encompassing physical fitness, mental and emotional development, learning martial skills, building communications ability and teaching skills, working with others of like mind, and learning about who you are, what you value, and how your world view functions.
-In other words, "What really matters to you and how can you maximize who you can be?".
+It is about self-defense but is also very much a way of life encompassing physical fitness, mental and emotional development, learning martial skills, building communications ability and teaching skills, working with others of like mind, and learning about who you are, what you value, and how your view of the world functions in finding those life goals we are all looking for.

-If trained and learned correctly with the guidance of a good teacher within the classical Budo tradition of the Sempai - Kohai (senior student - junior student) relationship of one-on-one learning, then martial arts can enlarge your view of the universe around you and enable you to reach the goals that you have always had and the dreams that you weren't aware of yet..
+If trained and learned correctly with the guidance of a good teacher and within the classical Budo tradition of the Sempai - Kohai (senior student - junior student) relationship of one-on-one learning, then martial arts can enlarge your view of the universe around you and enable you to reach the goals that you have always had and the dreams that you weren't aware of yet..